lbeltran5/Phone_Project/README.md

 | -- | ------------- |
 | Read text from the file and calculate the numbers of the unique words | Created a text file phone_Information.txt |
 | Write the result to the file | Output file is called phone_colors_unique_words.txt  |
-| Main requirement is: using StringUtils and FileUtils to implement it with minimum lines of code | <ul><li>UniqueWordCounter StringUtils and FileUtils</li><li>StringUtils is used to split the content of the input file into wordsli><li>FileUtils to read the input file contents into a string & write number of unique words in a file</li></ul>
+| com.solvd.laba.Main requirement is: using StringUtils and FileUtils to implement it with minimum lines of code | <ul><li>com.solvd.laba.UniqueWordCounter StringUtils and FileUtils</li><li>StringUtils is used to split the content of the input file into wordsli><li>FileUtils to read the input file contents into a string & write number of unique words in a file</li></ul>
 |

 </details>